 Benign MS is when you’ve had the condition for several years without developing a severe disability.
 It can take up to 15 years to know if your course is benign.
 Even so, benign MS can still progress to a more severe form.

-Multiple sclerosis (MS) is a chronic condition in which the immune system attacks a fatty substance called myelin, which surrounds nerve fibers in the central nervous system (CNS).
+Multiple sclerosis (MS) is a chronic condition in which the immune system attacks a fatty substance called myelin that surrounds nerve fibers in the central nervous system (CNS).
 The immune attack causes inflammation, damaging nerve cells.

-Over time, scar tissue, or lesions, form, interfering with the CNS’s ability to communicate with other parts of the body.
-The location of the lesions determines symptoms, and MS varies a great deal from person to person.
+Over time, lesions (scar tissue) form, interfering with the CNS’s ability to communicate with other parts of the body.
+The location of the lesions determines the symptoms, but MS also varies a great deal from person to person.

 Benign MS is a form of the condition in which a person has MS for several years without developing any severe disability.

-All forms of MS are unpredictable, with varying severity of symptoms and progression of symptom onset.
+All forms of MS are unpredictable, with varying severity of symptoms.
+Progression of symptom onset varies also.
 Common symptoms of MS include: